Funding opportunities can be found through various sources. Below you'll find how to access funding-specific databases and information about funders.

 Local funders & resources:

-Don't forget about NSU's internal grant programs to bolster your research and scholarship--generate preliminary data, establish collaborations, and publish in academic venues prior to seeking external grants.
+Don't forget about NSU's internal grant programs to bolster your research and scholarship, generate preliminary data, establish collaborations, and publish in academic venues prior to seeking external grants.